24th - 29th July 2019 - Last Places

-We will meet in the evening in our hotel in Ilulissat, after you've been picked up from the airport and rested in the hotelroom.
-We will have a meet-and-greet over a beautiful dinner in the hotel's restaurant, and discuss the week ahead.
-After dinner we won't waste any time and start our 6-night boat sail around disko bay.
+We will meet in the evening in our hotel in Ilulissat, after you've been picked up from the airport and rested in the hotel room.
+We will have a meet-and-greet over a beautiful dinner in the hotel's restaurant, and discuss the days ahead.
+After dinner we won't waste any time and start our speedboat sail around Disko Bay.

-During 4 of the 6 nights of the workshop, we will set out from Ilulissat harbor for several hours, beginning in the late evening, sailing to locate curious and interesting icebergs to shoot, and shooting them under perfect light conditions during sunset and sunrise, which are between half an hour an two hours apart at this time of year.
+During 4 of the 5 nights of the workshop, we will set out from Ilulissat harbor for several hours, beginning in the late evening (usually around 23:00!), sailing to locate curious and interesting icebergs to shoot, and shooting them under perfect light conditions during sunset and sunrise, which are between half an hour and two hours apart at this time of year.
 The sails will be conducted in a lage, super-fast, whale-watching speedboat.
 This unique feature will allow us to zoom around the bay and find the very best icebergs when time is critical. distances are huge in disko Bay, and the speedboat will give us an overwhelming advantage, and maximize photographic potential.

 During our sails, there is a very high probability of encountering whales, which are particularly photogenic under soft arctic light, and with beautiful mountains and icebergs as a backdrop.

-Once we finish shooting on the morning of July 29th, we will head back to the harbor, have some breakfast and conclude the workshop.
-You will be then transferred to Ilulissat airport for your flight home.
+Once we finish shooting on the last morning, we will head back to the harbor, have some breakfast and conclude the workshop.
+You will be transferred to Ilulissat airport for your flight home.

 Maximum Number of Participants: 11

 Physical Difficulty: Beginner.
-Very basic mobility is needed, as we'll spend most of the shooting time on a boat.
-We will do some occasional hiking and perhaps climb some easy mountains, but you can refrain from that if you wish.
-We will spend two nights in a more isolated camp which has cabins without electricity or running water.
+Very basic mobility is needed for the boat sail where we'll spend most of the shooting time.
+We will do some occasional hiking, but you can refrain from that if you wish.
 Weather conditions are usually wonderful this time of year, and the bay is remarkably still, meaning the risk of motion sickness is minimal (I personally suffer from motion sickness, but never had any nausea, even without pills).
 Temperatures will probably range between 0 and 10 degrees Centigrade.